mikehobi/notes/react-native-animated.md

 }
 ```

-Just like we did with interpolations and styles, we can store and reference this animation in our component, and we are not recreating animations unnecessarily.
+Just like we did with interpolations and styles, we can store and reference this animation in our class, which prevents us from recreating animations unnecessarily.

 Additionally we can make the inverse of this animation with a `fadeOutAnimation`